Key Takeaways:

 If you are looking for help to break free from a dependency on alcohol or drugs in southern California, we would love to help you achieve your goals.
 New Leaf Detox and Treatment is located in beautiful San Juan Capistrano, just south of Los Angeles.
 Our experienced staff can help you to find the root of your addiction and can guide you on your first steps on a happy and healthy path that you can celebrate for the rest of your life.

-Please give us a call today.
+Please give us a call or contact us today.
 We are here to help and we can’t wait to meet you.